-- 369. The Heads of State or Government commended the Government of the Republic of the Sudan for respecting its commitments towards the implementation of the Comprehensive Peace Agreement (CPA). - 370.
-The Heads of State or Government welcomed the successful holding of the election in April 2010 and of the referendum on the self-determination of Southern Sudan on 9 January 2011.
-They commended the parties to the Comprehensive Peace Agreement (CPA) as well as the Sudanese people for this achievement, and called upon the leaders to continue to demonstrate the same leadership and commitment in resolving the outstanding issues in the implementation of the CPA. - 371.
-The Heads of State or Government appreciated the Government of the Republic of the Sudan's approval of a new strategy for Darfur.
+- 434. The Ministers commended the Government of the Republic of the Sudan for respecting its commitments towards the implementation of the Comprehensive Peace Agreement (CPA). - 435.
+The Ministers welcomed the successful holding of the election in April 2010 and of the referendum on the self-determination of Southern Sudan on 9 January 2011.
+They commended the parties to the Comprehensive Peace Agreement (CPA) as well as the Sudanese people for this achievement, and called upon the leaders to continue to demonstrate the same leadership and commitment in resolving the outstanding issues in the implementation of the CPA. - 436.
+The Ministers appreciated the Government of the Republic of the Sudan's approval of a new strategy for Darfur.
 They welcomed the signing of the Doha Document for Peace in Darfur between the Government of Sudan and the Liberation and Justice Movement on 14 July 2011 under the auspices of the Government of Qatar, and considered the document a solid foundation for an all-inclusive peaceful and just settlements leading to peace and security in Darfur.
-In this regard, they commended the steps taken in the implementation of this agreement including the establishment of Darfur Regional Authority and commencement of its functions, and called on member states to follow up the implementation of the outcome of the international donor's conference for reconstruction and restoration of peace in Darfur.
-They urged the other rebel factions to join the peace process without prior conditions or delay so that a comprehensive solution to the conflict in Darfur can be concluded. - 372.
-The Heads of State or Government affirmed their rejection of the unilateral sanctions imposed on Sudan by the United States of America and called on it to put an end to these sanctions. - 373.
-The Heads of State or Government commended the initiatives and steps taken by the Governments of Sudan and South Sudan to resolve their differences through peaceful means; called for all pending issues between the two countries to continue to be resolved in line with agreements signed under the auspices of the African Union High Level Implementation Panel, for priority to be given to resolving security issues and to agreement on border delineation in accordance with the January 1956 border. - 374.
-The Heads of State or Government affirmed their support for the efforts to achieve peace, stability and development.
-In this regard, they called upon all States that have debts owed by the Sudan to relieve the debts of Sudan in order to enable the country to meet the challenges and requirements of development, construction and stability. - 375.
-The Heads of State or Government welcomed the National Dialogue initiative announced by His Excellency Omer Al-Bashir President of the Republic, and called upon all political parties in the Government and the opposition, in addition to the armed movements to engage in constructive dialogue in order to reach a comprehensive peaceful settlement to all problems of the country.
-The Summit urged all concerned parties to join this dialogue.
+In this regard, they commended the steps taken in the implementation of this agreement including the establishment of Darfur Regional Authority and commencement of its functions, and called on member states to follow up the implementation of the outcome of the international donor's conference for re-construction and restoration of peace in Darfur.
+In this regard, they called for active participation in programs to support and promote peace in Darfur, in light of the significant improvement and transformation of the situation, as indicated in Security Council resolution 2363 of 29 June 2017.
+They urged the other rebel factions to join the peace process without prior conditions or delay so that a comprehensive solution to the conflict in Darfur can be concluded. - 437.
+The Ministers welcomed the lifting of the US sanctions on Sudan and affirmed that this commendable step should be complemented by lifting Sudan from the unilateral US list of countries sponsoring terrorism. - 438.
+The Ministers commended the initiatives and steps taken by the Governments of Sudan and South Sudan to resolve their differences through peaceful means; called for all pending issues between the two countries to continue to be resolved in line with agreements signed under the auspices of the African Union High Level Implementation Panel, for priority to be given to resolving security issues and to agreement on border delineation in accordance with the January 1956 border. - 439.
+The Ministers affirmed their support for the efforts to achieve peace, stability and development.
+In this regard, they called upon all States that have debts owed by the Sudan to relieve the debts of Sudan in order to enable the country to meet the challenges and requirements of development, construction and stability. - 440.
+The Ministers welcomed the outcome of the National Dialogue that led to the formation of the National Reconciliation Government and the involvement of all political parties.
+The Ministers urged all concerned parties to join this dialogue. - 441.
+The Ministers appreciated the role played by the Government of Sudan in hosting millions of refugees from neighboring and other countries and urged the international community to shoulder its responsibility and render support to the Government of Sudan through assistance to refugees and hosting communities who share their meagre resources with them.